Reactive Dog Meaning: Is Your Dog Showing Signs of Reactivity?

-In this blog, I'm going to tell you what is a reactive dog, their unique behavior, and how you can effectively help your dog overcome their reactivity.
+In this blog, I will tell you the reactive dog meaning, the unique behavior that comes with it, and how you can effectively help your dog overcome their reactivity fast

 Reactive dogs react more intensely than other dogs.
 In a reactive dog's mind, every trigger IS a big deal and requires an over-the-top response.